Mortgage News Lloyds Vows To Pass Interest Rate On To Mortgage Customers 3202

-Lloyds TSB has once again vowed to pass any interest rate cut that occurs today on to its mortgage customers.
+Lloyds vows to pass interest rate on to mortgage customers

 According to Lloyds TSB, since the base rate began to fall back in December 2007, it has cut its standard variable rate by the full 5.25 per cent, bringing savings of £460 a month for a typical repayment mortgage of £150,000.